 - A Good Shortcut—Since becoming a parent, I’ve really embraced the philosophy of doing what you can, with what you have, when you have it.
 And, let’s be honest, sometimes we don’t have time to get to the store or find new recipes (especially since we live 45 minutes from a grocery store).
 Blue Apron is SUCH a good shortcut.
 To have fresh, healthy, real food just show up your door is a game changer when the time crunch is on.

 - A Rockin’ Recycling Program—One of my biggest hesitations with Blue Apron was the waste factor.
 Tons of packaging wasted just for the sake of convenience.
 What I didn’t know was that Blue Apron has an amazing recycling program.
-You can literally ship back all your ingredients (for free) to Blue Apron and they take care of the rest.
+You can literally ship back all your packaging (for free) to Blue Apron and they take care of the rest.
 You just print the label from your online account.

 - Sustainable Ingredients—I was really afraid my Blue Apron box was going to be filled with lower-quality ingredients, but I was super happy to find wild caught seafood, organic dairy, and sustainably-grown produce.
 The contents of the box were exactly like what I’d buy in the store myself.